Max Schmitt (footballer)

-Max-Joseph Schmitt (born 18 January 2006) is a German professional footballer who plays as a goalkeeper for club SSV Ulm, on loan from Bayern Munich.
+Max-Joseph Schmitt (born 18 January 2006) is a German professional footballer who plays as a goalkeeper for 3.
+Liga club Jahn Regensburg.
+He is a German youth international.

 Early life

 Schmitt grew up in Milbertshofen-Am Hart, Germany.

 Club career

 Early career

 Schmitt is a youth product of his childhood hometown club TSV Milbertshofen.
 He joined the youth academy of German Bundesliga side Bayern Munich at the age of eleven on 2017.

 Bayern Munich

 He received his first call-up with the Bayern Munich senior team for their first UEFA Champions League group stage match on 20 September 2023, against English Premier League club Manchester United.
 Schmitt was an unused substitute for the 4–3 home win.

 On 22 September 2023, he made his professional debut for Bayern Munich II during a 3–2 win Regionalliga Bayern match over FV Illertissen.

 Schmitt received his second call-up with the Bayern Munich senior team for a 4–0 away win DFB Pokal match against SC Preußen Münster on 26 September 2023, as an unused substitute.

 He was called-up a third time with the Bayern Munich senior team for their first UEFA Champions League round of 16 match on 14 February 2024, against Italian Serie A club Lazio.
 However, Schmitt was an unused substitute again for the 1–0 away loss.

 In the 2024–25 season, he was the third goalkeeper for most of the Champions League league phase, as well as two Bundesliga games, also not making a field appearance.

 Schmitt was called-up with the Bayern Munich senior team for a friendly match on 6 January 2025, after the 2024 winter break concluded, in which he substituted Daniel Peretz at the 71st minute of a 6–0 win over Austrian Bundesliga club Red Bull Salzburg.